Police search for motive in 'calculated and planned' mass shooting that killed 6 at Nashville Christian school | KRDO

 By Nouran Salahieh, CNN

-The shooter, identified as 28-year-old Audrey Hale, was shot and killed by police during the Monday attack, leaving behind “drawn out” maps of the Covenant School detailing “how this was all going to take place,” Metro Nashville Police Chief John Drake said.
+The shooter, identified as 28-year-old Audrey Hale, was shot dead by police during the Monday morning attack, leaving behind “drawn out” maps of the Covenant School detailing “how this was all going to take place,” Metro Nashville Police Chief John Drake said.

+In a social media message apparently sent by the shooter minutes before the attack, Hale stated a plan to die by suicide and wrote “something bad is about to happen,” the messages to a childhood teammate shared with CNN affiliate WTVF show.
+The former teammate “tried to comfort and encourage” Hale, then called authorities, the recipient told WTVF.

-As police work to piece together what led up to the violence, officials said they had determined where the shooter lived in the Nashville area and have interviewed Hale’s father.
-Investigators were expected to spend Tuesday processing the scene and gathering more details about what happened during the roughly 14 minutes of terror at the elementary school.
+As police work to piece together what led to the violence, officials have determined where the shooter lived in the Nashville area and have interviewed Hale’s father, they said.
+Investigators are expected to spend Tuesday processing the scene and gathering more details about what happened during the roughly 14 minutes of terror at the private elementary school run as a ministry of Covenant Presbyterian Church.

-The attack, which police said was a targeted one and involved prior planning, was the deadliest school shooting in nearly a year.
+The attack was the 19th shooting at an American school or university in 2023 in which at least one person was wounded, according to a CNN tally, and the deadliest since the May attack in Uvalde, Texas, left 21 dead.
+Some 562 such shootings have happened since 2008.

-As the shooting unfolded, worried parents rushed to the school and frightened students and teachers were forced to take cover as shots rang out and police confronted the attacker, adding the grieving campus community to a long list of other US schools marked by gun violence.
+As the Nashville shooting developed, worried parents rushed to the school, and frightened students and teachers were forced to take cover as gunshots exploded and police confronted the attacker, adding the grieving campus community to a long list of other US schools stunned by gun violence.

 “I was literally moved to tears to see this and the kids as they were being ushered out of the building,” the police chief said during a Monday news conference.

-All three students shot and killed were 9 years old.
-They were identified as Evelyn Dieckhaus, Hallie Scruggs and William Kinney.
-Three adults killed in the shooting were identified as 61-year-old Cynthia Peak, 60-year-old Katherine Koonce and 61-year-old Mike Hill, police said.
+All three students killed were 9 years old.
+Police identified them as Evelyn Dieckhaus, William Kinney and Hallie Scruggs, the daughter of lead church pastor Chad Scruggs.
+Also killed were Cynthia Peak, 61; Katherine Koonce, 60; and Mike Hill, 61, police said.

-Shaundelle Brooks, who lost her son Akilah DaSilva during a 2018 mass shooting at a Nashville-area Waffle House, said she was brought back to that painful moment as her other son was placed on lockdown at a nearby school Monday.
+Shaundelle Brooks, whose son Akilah DaSilva was killed in a 2018 mass shooting at a Nashville-area Waffle House, was taken back to that painful moment as her other son was on lockdown Monday at a nearby school.

 “My heart dropped,” Brooks recalled.
 “Here we are again, another mass shooting.”

-The attack marked the 19th shooting at a school or university so far in 2023 in which at least one person was wounded, according to a CNN tally.
-With six victims, the shooting at Covenant is the deadliest school shooting since the attack in Uvalde, Texas, last May left 21 people dead.

-Hale, who attended the Christian school years ago, left writings that pertain to the shooting and had scouted a second possible attack location in Nashville, “but because of a threat assessment by the suspect — there’s too much security — they decided not to,” police chief said.
+Hale, who attended the Covenant School years ago, left writings pertaining to the shooting and had scouted a second possible attack location in Nashville, “but because of a threat assessment by the suspect — there’s too much security — decided not to,” Drake, the police chief, said.

-The writings revealed that the attack at Covenant School “was calculated and planned,” Metro Nashville said.

-The shooter was “someone that had multiple rounds of ammunition, prepared for confrontation with law enforcement, prepared to do more harm than was actually done,” the police chief said in a news conference.
+The writings revealed the attack at the Christian school “was calculated and planned,” police said.
+The shooter was “someone that had multiple rounds of ammunition, prepared for confrontation with law enforcement, prepared to do more harm than was actually done,” Drake said.

-Three weapons — an AR-style rifle, an AR-style pistol and a handgun — were found and police believe Hale obtained at least two of the weapons legally, Drake said.
-A search warrant executed at Hale’s home also resulted in the seizure of a sawed-off shotgun, a second shotgun and other evidence, according to police.
+Three weapons — an AR-style rifle, an AR-style pistol and a handgun — were found, and police believe Hale got at least two of the weapons legally, he said.
+A search warrant executed at Hale’s home led to the seizure of a sawed-off shotgun, a second shotgun and other evidence, according to police.

 So far, little is known about the shooter.
-Hale graduated from Nossi College of Art & Design in Nashville last year, the president of the school confirmed to CNN, and a LinkedIn profile says Hale worked as a freelance graphic designer and a part-time grocery shopper.
+Hale graduated from Nossi College of Art & Design in Nashville last year, the president of the school confirmed to CNN, and worked as a freelance graphic designer and a part-time grocery shopper, a LinkedIn profile says.

-Police have referred to Hale as the “female shooter” and at an evening press conference added that Hale was transgender.
-When asked for clarification, a spokesperson told CNN Hale used “male pronouns” on a social media profile.
+Police have referred to Hale as a “female shooter,” and at an evening news conference added Hale was transgender.
+Hale used “male pronouns” on a social media profile, a spokesperson told CNN when asked to clarify.

 How the shooting unfolded

+Patton “tried to comfort and encourage her and subsequently reached out to the Suicide Prevention Help Line after being instructed to by my father at 10:08 a.m.,” she told WTVF.
+Patton also called the Nashville Davidson County Sheriff’s Office at 10:13 a.m. to make them aware of the situation and was told to call Nashville’s non-emergency number, she said.

+At that very minute, police in Nashville got a call of an active shooter inside Covenant school and rushed there.

-Armed with three firearms, the shooter got into the elementary school by firing through a door, beginning an attack that unfolded over about 14 minutes and spanned two floors at the school.
+Armed with three firearms, the shooter had gotten into the school by firing through glass doors and climbing through to get inside, surveillance video released by Metro Nashville Police shows.

-Metro Nashville Police released surveillance video showing the moment the shooter arrived at the school, shot through glass doors and climbed through to get inside.
-The video goes on to show the suspect walking through the hallways, pointing an assault style weapon.
+Pointing an assault-style weapon, the shooter walked through the school’s hallways, the video shows.

-At 10:13 a.m., police got a call of an active shooter inside Covenant school and rushed to the scene.
-The first five responding officers heard gunfire coming from the second floor.
+As the first five officers arrived, they heard gunfire from the second floor.

-They went upstairs and confronted the shooter, who “had been firing through a window at arriving police cars,” police said in the news release.
-Two officers then opened fire, killing the shooter at 10:27 a.m., police spokesperson Don Aaron said.
+The shooter was “firing through a window at arriving police cars,” police said in the news release.

+Police went upstairs, where two officers opened fire, killing the shooter at 10:27 a.m., police spokesperson Don Aaron said.

+After the shooter was dead, children were evacuated from the school and taken in buses to be reunited with their families.
+They held hands and walked in a line out of the school, where community members embraced, video showed.

+“This school prepared for this with active shooter training for a reason,” Nashville Metropolitan Councilman Russ Pulley told CNN.
+“We don’t like to think that this is ever going to happen to us.
+But experience has taught us that we need to be prepared because in this day and time it is the reality of where we are.”

 “I was hoping this day would never ever come here in the city.
 But we will never wait to make entry and to go in and to stop a threat especially when it deals with our children,” Drake said in a Monday news conference.